-Police: Coast Guard Member Kills Wife, Son, Daughter In Critical Condition
+Police: Coast Guard Member Kills Wife, Son; Daughter In Critical Condition

 Homestead (CBSMiami) – An eight-year-old girl is fighting for her life after police say her father, a member of the US Coast Guard, opened fire on his family before killing himself.

-The incident happened at SW 242 Lane in Homestead.
+The incident happened on SW 242 Lane in Homestead.

-Police discovered the bodies of US Coast member John Pesnar, his wife and his sons Sunday morning after a domestic dispute.
+Police discovered the bodies of US Coast member John Presnar, his wife and his sons Sunday morning after a domestic dispute.

-Pesnar’s daughter survived the shooting.
+Presnar’s daughter survived the shooting.
 She’s in critical condition at Niklaus Children’s Hospital in Coral Gables.

-According to police, the Pensar’s mother-in-law ran to get help when Pesnar started shooting.
+According to police, the Presnar’s mother-in-law ran to get help when Presnar started shooting.

 Neighbors said they heard her banging on doors.